Inneren12/Clean/README.md

 - When `TRUST_PROXY_HEADERS=true` and the request comes from a trusted proxy, the rate limiter keys by the first `X-Forwarded-For` address.

+## Rate limiting backend

+- Default: in-memory sliding window, suitable for single-instance deployments.
+- Set `REDIS_URL=redis://user:pass@host:6379/0` to switch to Redis-backed limiting for horizontal scaling.
+The Redis backend prunes expired entries automatically with key TTLs and falls back to allow requests (with a warning) if Redis is unavailable.

 ## Assumptions

 - If `EXPORT_MODE=sheets`, the API logs a warning and skips export until configured.